Jack-o’-lantern Mushrooms Identification And Look-Alikes

 The toxin found in various species of Omphalotus mushrooms is called “illudin.”

-Although the jack-o’-lantern mushrooms are generally not considered lethal for a healthy adult, they can provoke severe adverse reactions if eaten.
+Although jack-o’-lantern mushrooms are generally not considered lethal for a healthy adult, they can provoke severe adverse reactions if eaten.
 They are also more dangerous for young children.

 Some of the most common symptoms associated with jack-o’-lantern mushroom poisoning include nausea, vomiting, severe abdominal cramps, diarrhea, weakness, and dizziness. (source)